mantidproject/mantid/docs/source/algorithms/CalculatePlaczekSelfScattering-v2.rst

 the workspace containing spectrum info and calculates the time-of-flight Placzek scattering correction from the workspaces material sample and detector info.
-[1]_ [2]_ [3]_ For obtaining the incident spectrum from a measurement (ie beam monitors or calibrant sample), the :ref:FitIncidentSpectrum <algm-FitIncidentSpectrum>
-can provide the necessary inputs.
+[1]_ [2]_ [3]_ For obtaining the incident spectrum from a measurement (ie beam monitors or calibrant sample), the :ref:`FitIncidentSpectrum <algm-FitIncidentSpectrum>` can provide the necessary inputs.

-Note:  Version 2 is simply a passthrough to :ref:CalculatePlaczek <algm-CalculatePlaczek>
-so that scripts still using this algorithm may benefit from the updated calculations.
+Note:  Version 2 is simply a passthrough to :ref:`CalculatePlaczek <algm-CalculatePlaczek>` so that scripts still using this algorithm may benefit from the updated calculations.

 Usage